 As the audience grew people were asked to bring their own chairs; but thanks to a small Lottery Grant (awarded in 1998) and a ‘Sponsor a Seat’ campaign, the theatre now has a fully retractable seating system with fifty comfortable seats.
 With the help of Galloway Groundbase, a toilet block was added at the end of 1999 and disabled car parking in 2000.

 Each year swallows had nested in the barn, producing at least one brood, sometimes two.
-During performances the adults birds would swoop through the tiny gap at the top of the barn door, feed their young in the nest (to a short chorus of excited twittering) and fly out again, seemingly unperturbed by the goings on below.
-So the name for the theatre had to be “The Swallow”.
+During performances the adult birds would swoop through the tiny gap at the top of the barn door, feed their young in the nest (to a short chorus of excited twittering) and fly out again, seemingly unperturbed by the goings on below.
+So the name for the venue had to be “The Swallow Theatre”.

 For obvious practical reasons we have had to exclude the swallows from the theatre itself, but they now nest in the pend (passageway) at the foot of the path on the approach to the theatre.

 Over the years the number of productions presented at the theatre grew.
 Over the years the venue has presented a wide range of events — drama (including original work), music (classical, folk and jazz), poetry and play readings, and ‘theme nights’.

 Several well-known musicians, actors and music groups have visited the theatre and the venue has also produced in-house events such as pantomimes and Christmas plays, and plays especially written for the intimate small space at The Swallow Theatre.
 Visitors often comment on the unique and magical atmosphere, and visiting actors and musicians love the essence of performing with such immediacy to the audience.

 Change in owners